Dr. Farhad Memarzadeh

 Abstract: The importance and urgency for a conference such as this one cannot be underestimated.
 Our world is experiencing dramatic climate change, geological upheavals, and newly emerging diseases that are difficult to control or treat.
 Climate change may allow new microorganisms to flourish.
 In addition, we are an increasingly mobile world and disease spreads across borders and continents relatively easily.
 Our task is to find innovative ways using Big Data and Machine Learning to profile, quantify and track diseases, apply technologies to contain and minimize disease dissemination and optimize our ability to respond to crisis’ and disasters in meaningful ways that alleviate pain and suffering.
 Indoor air quality (IAQ) is one of the most important environmental health problems.
 Unhealthy IAQ is caused by poor or inadequate ventilation and exposure to one or more contaminant sources in a building.
 Because of the population they serve, health care facilities pose a unique set of conditions related to indoor air quality that require particular attention from those responsible for infection prevention efforts, both clinical and engineering.
 A significant portion of the occupants in a health care facility are patients who have preexisting health problems and are more likely than the general population to have depressed immune systems.
 This fact increases the susceptibility of these patients to building‐related illness and exposure to airborne microorganisms.
 Complicating a patient’s vulnerability is direct and indirect exposure to communicable disease agents, which can result if visitors, family, and health care personnel do not take proper precautions such as hand or respiratory hygiene when in contact with the susceptible patient.
 People with potentially infectious illness in a facility who talk, sneeze, cough, or touch surfaces with contaminated hands may be a source of these disease agents, especially if they are in direct contact with patients or produce short-range aerosols within 6 feet of a susceptible patient or coworker.
 Over the next few days, this intersection of knowledge, this meeting of the minds, this international collaborative and multidisciplinary approach will be our early attempt at attacking these problems.
 We must have a vision for the future and we must be diligent, cooperative, and resolute in achieving our goals.
 We will succeed in this effort through shared knowledge, dialogue, and cooperation here and at future conferences like it.

-Biography: Dr. Memarzadeh is the Director, Division of Technical Resources at the National Institutes of Health (NIH) in United States.
+Biography: Dr. Memarzadeh is the Director, Division of Technical Resources at the National Institutes of Health (NIH) in the United States.
 NIH is one of the world’s foremost medical research centers.
-He has been the Principal Investigator on many groundbreaking research and chaired several American National Standards committee.
+He has been the Principal Investigator on many groundbreaking research and chaired several American National Standards Committee.
 He is a lecturer at the Harvard School of Public Health.
 Authored 4 books and over 65 scientific papers.
 He has been a keynote/guest speaker at over 50 scientific conferences.
 Some of his awards include the following; 8 NIH Director's and 5 Merit Awards, 3 NSPE-Top Ten Engineer of the year award, 6 Literary awards for outstanding scientific publications, 2 Public Health Service Engineer of the Year award, 2015 nominee for Samuel J. Heyman Service to America Medals, 2010 Howard Fawcett Award, and several commendations from the US Senate.

 Dr. Lalit Garg